-Learn more about "Reading to the Dogs" - The next Reading to the Dogs or Reading to the Cat & Dogs programs will be: Saturday, April 12: 2 to 3 p.m.
-We have not yet set the dates for the summer sessions, which will be in June and July.
-Please check the children's page for the dates after June 1.
-There will be no program in May.
+Learn more about "Reading to the Dogs" - The next Reading to the Dogs or Reading to the Cat & Dogs programs will be: Saturday, June 7: 2 to 3 p.m.
+There will be no program in May or August.
 Registration is always required by the day before the reading session.

 Lapsit for babies & toddlers who are too young to sit quietly for the regular story time and their parents or other caregivers.
 Mondays at 10:30 am and 11:15 am in the Children's Program Room.
 Lead by Volunteer Amanda Barche Lindberg from Ivy Tech.
 This is a good opportunity for families to make new friends and have fun at the library.

 Story time is held each Tuesday at 10:30 am, Thursday at 4:00 pm, and Friday at 10:30 am in the Children's Program Room.
 Come and listen to Miss Linda read stories and help children create a craft.
 Parents and caregivers are expected to attend with their children.
 Programs are designed for 2 to 5 year olds, but older children are welcome to attend.